Same Day Service/Drop-in Support

 Alice!
 Drop-in Hours

-If a staff member is unavailable or if a scheduled appointment is preferred, students may call Alice! for an appointment at 212-854-5453 or email at firstname.lastname@example.org to request an appointment (during business hours).
+During the Fall and Spring semesters, Alice!
+Health Promotion holds drop-in hours from 3pm to 5pm, Tuesday, Wednesday, and Thursday each week.
+If a staff member is unavailable or if a scheduled appointment is preferred, students may call Alice! at 212-854-5453 or email at firstname.lastname@example.org to request an appointment during normal business hours.

-Please note: Drop-in hours may change due to events and closures.
-Regularly scheduled drop-in hours will resume during the Fall semester.
+Please note: Drop-in availability may change due to events and closures.

 We make every attempt to maintain our posted office hours.
 However, drop-in offices may be closed due to unforeseen circumstances.
 If you need to talk to someone, contact Counseling and Psychological Services at 212-854-2878 during normal business hours or to reach the clinician-on-call after hours.

-Disability Services offers drop-in hours on Mondays, Wednesdays, and Thursdays for Summer 2018.
+Disability Services offers drop-in hours.
 Drop-in hours are held on the main floor of Wien Hall, 411 West 116th Street, Suite 108A.
-Drop in hours for Summer 2018 begins Monday, May 21st, and ends Thursday, August 30th.
+Drop-in dates for Fall 2019 are Tuesday, September 3 through Wednesday, December 11.
+Drop-in hours are as follows:

 Appointments at the Medical Center Campus